Mewse History, Family Crest & Coats of Arms

 Migration of the Mewse family

-To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
-In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
-Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
-Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
-Research into various historical records revealed some of first members of the Mewse family emigrate to North America: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
+To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
+The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
+Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
+Research into various historical records has revealed some of first members of the Mewse family to immigrate North America: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
 In Newfoundland, John Mew was a merchant of St. John's in 1805..

 - Mr. Leonard Mewse, British Telegraphist, who sailed into battle on the HMS Prince of Wales and survived the sinking